Dingye888/NSASecurityGuard/README.md

 the roof will be separated the in foreground thus blocking the character.
 While the ground and the background are for collisions and the character should be above them.

+To run - install and run the executables.